mvolkmann/blog/src/nushell.md

 | `config remove {name}`                 | removes a specific setting                      |
 | `config load {file-path}`              | loads settings from a file                      |

+Note that changes to the config file at `$(config path)` take effect immediately.
+Using `config load` is not required.

 Configuration changes affect future shell sessions, not the current one.

 For example, to change the prompt enter